Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 #### Tissue Subsampling
 Ideal genetic subsamples are a couple of cubic millimeters, in ~1 mm sized pieces, and are taken when organisms are sampled in the field.
 Once the organism is subsampled, place the tissue in a 1.5 mL tube and ensure you use ~10x the volume of fixative.
 With small animals or those that deteriorate rapidly (sponges, flatworms, etc.), it is important to fix a subsample before or quickly after death, as DNA degrades rapidly.
 If the time or setting doesn't allow for field subsampling, this process can occur back in the laboratory for less sensitive specimens.

 1. Sterilize benches and durable equipment by wiping with 10% bleach followed by 70% EtOH.
 For extra caution, sterilize forceps used for subsampling by dipping in 70% EtOH and flame sterilizing.
+EtOH can be aliquoted into a 50 mL falcon tube for dipping.
 2. Place the sample on a flat surface or dissection tray, then use sterilized equipment to subsample the organism - see guidance below for each taxon.
 3. Place specimen in pre-labeled 1.5 mL collection tube pre-filled with 96% EtOH.
 Place the sampling number (printed on Rite in the Rain paper) in the collection tube alongside the specimen.
 4. Wipe down the dissection tray with paper towels between samples and resterilize equipment.